cfe-lab/shared-doc/source/submission/index.rst

 ----------

 Each field in a submitted data file will be either a number, a date, or a string.
-Fields that are **required** are marked with a bullet (•) in the data scheme descriptions.
+Fields that are **required** are marked in the data scheme descriptions.
 Other fields can be left out, indicating that the data wasn't collected or is unknown.
 Missing fields will be set to ``NULL`` in the database.
 We don't expect that anyone will have data for every column, so if you don't have data for a particular column, you should omit it.

 .. table:: Submission Data Types